2018 Colorado Attorney General election

-The 2018 Colorado Attorney General election took place on November 6, 2018, to elect the attorney general of Colorado.
+The 2018 Colorado Attorney General election took place on November 6, 2018, to elect the next attorney general of Colorado.

-Incumbent Republican Cynthia Coffman did not run for re-election, instead opting to run for Governor.
+Incumbent Republican Cynthia Coffman did not run for re-election, instead opting to run for governor.
 The Democratic Party nominated Phil Weiser, who subsequently defeated Republican nominee George Brauchler in the general election.
+Weiser's victory marked the first time a Democrat became attorney general since Ken Salazar (in office from 1999 to 2005) and the second time a Democrat won the office since the 1970s.

 Republican primary

 Arapahoe County District Attorney George Brauchler won the Republican nomination unopposed.

 Democratic primary

+The Democratic primary was contested between Phil Weiser, former dean of the University of Colorado Law School, and Joe Salazar, a state representative.
+Prior to the primary, outgoing John Hickenlooper took the "extraordinary move" of publicly endorsing Weiser.
+Salazar's campaign had received support from democratic socialist U.S. Senator Bernie Sanders and left-wing organization Our Revolution.

 Convention results

-Phil Weiser and Joe Salazar qualified for the Democratic primary ballot.
+Weiser and Salazar qualified for the Democratic primary ballot.
 Attorney Amy Padden did not qualify.

 Primary results

-Former Dean of the University of Colorado Law School Phil Weiser defeated State Representative Joe Salazar.
+Weiser narrowly defeated Salazar by a 50.43% to 49.57% margin.

 Libertarian nomination

 Attorney William F. Robinson, III was the Libertarian nominee.

 General election

 Weiser won the general election by a 6.5% margin of victory.

+Results by congressional district

+Weiser won four of seven congressional districts.